open-uem/openuem-docs/docs/09-acknowledgements.md

 ## Logos and trademarks

-All logos and trademarks of software manufacturers and publishers are property of their respective owners and are only used in OpenUEM for informational purposes without any relationship between their owners and this project.
+All logos and trademarks of hardware manufacturers and software publishers are property of their respective owners and are only used in OpenUEM for informational purposes without any relationship between their owners and this project.

 ## About me